gvwilson/sensibleadventures/shapers.md

-leaving behind a world full of marvels: half-human creatures with strange powers, thinking machines that are now their own masters, and dark shadows that now threaten both.
+leaving behind a world full of marvels: half-human creatures with strange powers, thinking machines that are now their own masters, and a gathering evil that now threaten both.

 In *Shapers and Bots*,
-you can play the part of a young animal adventurer or a newly-conscious bot trying to find its place in the world.
+you play a young animal adventurer or a newly-awoken bot in search of adventure.
 You can be a hero, a rogue, or an outright villain, and can travel alone or with companions.
 Your choices will determine how the game unfolds.